Kenneth B. Pollock

 - The Wharton School of the University of Pennsylvania, B.S., Finance, 1984

-- Regularly serves as bond counsel, as disclosure counsel, and as counsel to underwriters, issuers, borrowers, trustees, banks and credit enhancers in tax-exempt and taxable financings for governmental and private entities.
+- Regularly serves as bond counsel, as disclosure counsel, and as counsel to underwriters, issuers, borrowers, developers, trustees, banks and credit enhancers in tax-exempt and taxable financings for governmental and private entities.

 - Presenter, "Three C’s of Charter Facilities – Concepts/Costs/Construction?"
 Georgia Charter Schools Association Facilities Conference, September 2016.